Erasmus and Exchange students

 You can choose between 3 different levels (beginner, intermediate, advanced).
 For intermediate and advanced courses only, previous language knowledge will be assessed by a written entry test at the beginning of the course or, if the course has already started, during the first lesson that you will attend.

-Information on how to register to Italian language courses will be available in September 2018.
+Information on how to register to Italian language courses will be available soon.

 For further opportunities to learn Italian visit the Italian language courses web page.